mozilla/FoxPuppet/docs/user_guide.rst

     foxpuppet.browser.open_window(private=True)
     assert foxpuppet.browser.is_private

+This test first checks the initial brower window to see if it is private.
+It then proceedes to open a private browser window and then it checks to see if that window is private.

 :Note: The initial browser window is automatically assigned to the :py:attr:`browser` attribute and is always available.

 Setup